iarondon3/End-to-End-Retail-Data-Engineering-Platform/02-Distributed-Architecture/README.md

 ## 📌 Overview
 In this module, we transitioned the monolithic PostgreSQL database into a **Distributed Cluster** using **Citus** extension.
 The goal was to achieve horizontal scalability to support the growing number of transactions across multiple countries.

-**Objective:** Distribute the write load across multiple nodes while maintaining data consistency.
+**Objective:** Implement a **Sharded Architecture** using the **Citus** extension to distribute data and processing across multiple nodes, ensuring high availability, scalability and maintaining data consistency.

 ## 🛠️ Key Techniques Applied
 * **Horizontal Sharding:** Partitioned data across multiple nodes based on a strategic Shard Key (`id_sucursal`).